 Begin by printing off my coffee cup sleeve template (if you want to sew a super simple sleeve from felt you can use the slightly smaller coffee cup cozy template).
 I created this Starbucks cup sleeve template from a Starbucks coffee sleeve, so it fits perfectly.
 Cut out the pattern piece.

 Next, pin the template to the felt.
-We need to add a layer of felt, because two layers of fabric won’t protect your hand from the heat of the cup.
+We need to add a layer of the felt because two layers of fabric won’t protect your hand from the heat of the cup.
 Cut out the felt – this time cut right along the template edge.

 Now you have 2 pieces of cut fabric and 1 piece of felt.
 It’s time to do some sewing.